KontioJuho/matrinetR/README.md

 ## Tutorial

-The MatrinetR workflow begins by defining the target genes and ensuring that they are accessible in the gene/protein data set.
-In this example, our target genes are all genes in the matrixDB interaction dataset and it seems that 363 of them are available in both GTEx and TCGA cohorts.
+The matrinetR workflow begins by specifying the target genes of interest to check if they are accessible in the gene/protein data set.
+Furthermore, the input datasets are considered to be valid for the network estimation process only with complete observations, i.e.,  without any missing values.
+Both gene availability and validity can be checked automatically with the provided "available_genes"  functions with two arguments: a character vector of target genes and the input data.

 ```r